 b) Safe entry and exit of the dual point hammock chair with no danger of product failure and/or accidental injury.

-c) Dual-point chair occupant naturally grabs both sides of the chair when entering/exiting, which is completely safe.
+c) Dual-point chair occupant naturally grabs both sides of the chair when entering/exiting, which is entirely safe.

-d) There is nothing overhead to bump your head on, and nothing to duck under when entering/exiting the dual-point hammock chair.
+d) There is nothing overhead to bump your head on, and nothing to duck under when entering/to exit the dual-point hammock chair.

 |Single point hammock chairs have a single point foot-rest.||Dual-point hammock chairs have a dual-point foot-rest.|

 a) Awkward entry and exit.
 Single point footrests block the seat and must be moved prior to entering and exiting the chair.

 b) Using the footrest is a cumbersome procedure.

 c) When using the footrest, the single connection cord hangs directly in front of the user, obstructing the view of the occupant.

 d) The single-point footrest is not adjustable from within the chair– different users have different requirements